roman-milk/roman-milk.github.io/gamer-goddess.md

  "What I don't understand is the way you can tease me and joke with me over the web.
 How could you even stand to see my...my penis, after what happened to you?"

  "I don't know.
 In game it's easy enough, everyone's anonymous.
 Teasing you over Skype made it a fantasy.
 Like I was normal.
 Almost like a real relationship.
 I've never had a boyfriend.
 I liked pretending that you and me, we could be like regular people."
-Report_Story #5